zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part3.md

 Actually, this is just one of more problems arising when models use delegation and similar patterns such as decorator, adapter, state, strategy, proxy, bridge.
-[LINK: Patterns]

-The problem of object schizophrenia is discussed in more detail here [LINK: Object schizophrenia].
+The problem of object schizophrenia is discussed in more detail [here](http://users.jyu.fi/~sakkinen/inhws/papers/Sekharaiah.pdf).

-On the other hand, let us see how the model looks if the language offers traits [LINK].
+On the other hand, let us see how the model looks if the language offers traits ([Groovy](http://docs.groovy-lang.org/latest/html/documentation/core-traits.html), [Scala](http://www.scala-lang.org/old/node/126)).
 In contrast to the no-trait model, here the `Thing` type and the two dimensions are separated.
 The composition is deferred until the moment of the creation of a new item.